 Executive orders offer a powerful and immediate way for a president to advance his policy priorities.
 A White House aide to President Bill Clinton described the lure of executive orders this way: "Stroke of the pen, law of the land" [source: Bennett].

 President Ronald Reagan used the direct power of executive orders to peel back layers of government regulation that he and his administration believed were hampering economic growth.
 President George W. Bush signed executive orders that approved more aggressive surveillance after 9/11 and limited public access to presidential documents.
-And President Obama has increasingly relied on executive orders to forward his agenda in the face of an intransigent Congress.
+President Barack Obama increasingly relied on executive orders to forward his agenda in the face of an intransigent Congress.
 And President Donald Trump signed dozens of executive orders to push his divisive immigration policies and remove "burdensome" regulations.

 President George W. Bush issued several controversial executive orders surrounding the gathering of intelligence in the war on terror.
 Arguably the most controversial was a secret executive order he signed in 2002, authorizing the National Security Agency (NSA) to eavesdrop without a warrant on phone calls made by U.S. citizens and others living in the United States.

 On his very first day in office, President Obama signed three executive orders to draw a clear distinction between the policies of his administration and his predecessor's.
 One of the orders essentially banned the use of "enhanced" interrogation techniques like waterboarding and instructed the CIA and the armed forces to strictly follow the interrogation procedures outlined in the Army field manual [source: CNN].
 The most controversial executive order called for the closure of the Guantanamo Bay detention facility within a year, which ultimately failed to happen.